 Many college students can complete undergraduate and graduate degrees without taking a single course on Feminism and Black Studies, this is detrimental to our collective future as a society.
 To be ignorant and educated may seem oxymoronic, but of course it is not.
 Students must leave college having been exposed to accurate pedagogy surrounding these subjects.
 If not, we will assist in maintaining a society where adults will harm Black people by maintaining white supremacist thought and practice.
 These students will go on to become legislators, lawyers, doctors, teachers etc. Colleges and universities have always been complicit in preserving the status quo of our unjust society and will continue to be if they do not take a radical approach to change.

 It cannot be overstated that the abolition of campus police is imperative.
 The university I currently work for and attended as a student, is in a small town with a relatively small student body of under 10,000.
 The local police station as well as a Massachusetts state police barrack are both within 5 minutes of the campus.
 Yet, we still have a campus police department.
 This is far too common and not merely anecdotal.
 There is no need for this amount of police to be so close in proximity in a small area.
-The amount of times police is called on Black students and staff for merely occupying space on college campuses nationwide is horrifying.
+The amount of times police are called on Black students and staff for merely occupying space on college campuses nationwide is horrifying.
 Black people do not feel safe when in the presence of police and rightly so.

 Black women are disproportionately at risk for sexual violence and have never received adequate protection.
 No amount of police will ever prevent this from being relevant.
 Black women continue to be vulnerable to sexual violence on campuses, largely due to patriarchy and misogynoir.
 Our institutions have proven to continually treat Black girls and women as unworthy of protection.
 Black women including those with disabilities, trans Black women, as well as queer, lesbian, and bisexual Black women are vulnerable to a multitude of unjust treatment.
 To say they need protection put in place is an understatement.
 It is urgent and long overdue.
 Campuses must divest from law enforcement and invest in alternatives including prevention programs, mental health professionals, and counselors who can utilize survivor centered transformative justice.

 Cost of attendance has risen at alarming rates, which have disproportionately impacted Black students.
 86.6% of Black students borrow federal loans to attend four-year colleges, compared to 59.9% of white students.
 While the blame is not solely on colleges and universities, they are undoubtedly complicit.
 Too many college administrators do not leverage their positions of power to, at the very least, advocate and push for policy that will support Black student and staff needs.
 Diverse campuses are more attractive to all students and staff; thus, institutions use Black students to show off in brochures under the guise of inclusivity on predominantly white campuses.
-Too often, they only provide a level of access but do not provide affordability, adequate resources, fair treatment, safe spaces, and sense of belonging.
+Too often, they only provide a level of access but do not provide affordability, adequate resources, fair treatment, safe spaces, and a sense of belonging.
 Too often they overlook Black faculty and staff regarding hiring, promotions, and salary equity.
 Gumption and grit are characteristics that Black people are expected to weaponize to defeat all societal injustices stacked against us.
 This is not fair nor plausible.
 Black folk are integral yet treated as disposable.
 The onus of educating white people on how to act should not be on Black folk.
 College administrators must do more than purchase “White Fragility” to have on display in Zoom meetings.
 They must begin seriously addressing systemic policies and practices that are detrimental to Black lives on campuses.
 Otherwise, they are merely pretending to be a catalyst for societal change with their solidarity statements, while simultaneously being antithetical to indispensable transformation.